HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - async function 🖐️ used
   - call 🖐️ used
   - bind 🖐️ used
-  - apply
+  - apply 🖐️ used
   - instanceof 🎓 known
-  - ...spread
+  - ...spread 🖐️ used
   - ...rest 🖐️ used
   - typeof 🖐️ used
   - destructuring
-  - generator
+  - generator 🖐️ used
   - iterator 🖐️ used
-  - async generator
+  - async generator 🖐️ used
-  - async iterator
+  - async iterator 🖐️ used
-  - chaining
+  - chaining 🖐️ used
-  - optional chaining
+  - optional chaining 🖐️ used
   - IIFE
   - global 👂 heard
-  - globalThis
+  - globalThis 🖐️ used
   - window 👂 heard
   - getters and setters 👂 heard
   - __proto__ 🖐️ used